-IDENTIFICATION OF COMMUNITY NEEDS:
+IDENTIFICATION OF COMMUNITY HEALTH NEEDS:

-LRH is improving and adapting current health programs into sustainable community-based programs to impact the overall health and wellness of the community in a positive way.
-This service expansion and adaptation is being achieved through collaborative partnerships with community organizations as well as state and local health agencies.
-LRH management actively solicits information from community stakeholders and other community-based organizations to assess the health needs in our community.
-LRH representatives serve as members of a variety of healthcare focused community organizations and provide staff expertise and other resources, including hosting meetings at our facility, and participating in events, by providing health screening services.
+PGHC management actively solicits information from the Prince George's County Health Department and other community-based organizations to assess the health needs in our community.
+PGHC representatives serve as members on a variety of healthcare focused community organizations and provide staff expertise and other resources, including hosting meetings at our facilities, and participating in events by providing the health screening services.
 Some of these organizations include:

-- Prince George's County Health Department - Prince George's Care Access Network Health Information and Resource Initiative (PG CAN) - Health Action Forum of Prince George's County - Prince George's Healthcare Action Coalition - National Capital Area Breast Health Quality Consortium - The Prince George's County Local Health Disparities Committee - The Health Empowerment Network of Maryland, Inc. (HENM) a Community Based Organization made up of partners such as the Prince George's County Health Department, University of Maryland Prevention Resource Center, Prince George's County Area Agency on Aging, Department of Mental Health and Hygiene, Integrity Health Partners and the City of Seat Pleasant, among others.
+- Prince George's Care Access Network Health Information and Resource Initiative (PG CAN) - Health Action Forum of Prince George's County - Prince George's Healthcare Action Coalition - National Capital Area Breast Health Quality Consortium - The Prince George's County Local Health Disparities Committee - The Health Empowerment Network of Maryland, Inc. (HENM) a Community Based Organization made up of partners such as the Prince George's County Health Department, University of Maryland Prevention Resource Center, Prince George's County Area Agency on Aging, Department of Health and Mental Hygiene, Integrity Health Partners and the City of Seat Pleasant, among others.